 Most Common Veteran Disabilities and How They are Rated

 Each year, the VA reports on the top conditions veterans are receiving VA disability benefits for.
-But, if you’re receiving veterans disability benefits or are considering filing a claim, you know that benefits vary significantly.
-The amount of monthly compensation you receive, and your access to non-monetary benefits such as medical care, depends on your VA disability rating.
+But if you’re receiving veterans disability benefits or are considering filing a claim, you know that benefits vary significantly.
+The amount of monthly compensation you receive, and your access to non-monetary benefits such as medical care depends on your VA disability rating.

-With that in mind, it’s important to know how the VA rates common conditions, and what the differences in those ratings can mean for you as a disabled veteran.
-It’s also important to understand that the rating criteria may be technical and complex and that there may be circumstances where a veteran is entitled to extra-schedular rating.
+With that in mind, it’s important to know how the VA rates common conditions and what the differences in those ratings can mean for you as a disabled veteran.
+It’s also important to understand that the rating criteria may be technical and complex and that there may be circumstances where a veteran is entitled to an extra-schedular rating.

 Working with an experienced veterans disability benefits advocate from the beginning can eliminate the unknowns, reduce stress, and help avoid simple mistakes or omissions that can delay a claim or result in denial.

-Top 6 VA Disabilities in 2024
+Top 6 VA Disabilities

 1. Tinnitus

 However, tinnitus is different from most conditions veterans receive benefits for, in that only one VA disability rating is possible.
 A veteran with service-connected tinnitus is entitled to a 10% disability rating.
-That’s true regardless of severity, and regardless of whether it’s in one ear or both.
+That’s true regardless of severity and regardless of whether it’s in one ear or both.
 A veteran with a disability rating for tinnitus can have a higher combined rating if they suffer from one or more other service-connected conditions.
 And, a very small percentage of veterans with tinnitus have been assigned an extra-schedular rating.
 However, the rating schedule for the condition contains only the 10% rating.

 2. Limitation of Flexion of the Knee